weyoss/redis-smq/README.md

 #### Message Class

 `Message` class is responsible for creating messages that may be published.

-A message represents your application data, sometime referred as `message payload`, which can be of different types.
+A message can carry your application data, sometimes referred to as `message payload`, which may be delivered to a consumer to be processed asynchronously.

-A `Message` instance can be constructed and used as shown in the next examples.
+The message payload can be of any valid JSON data type.
+It may be a simple text message like `Hello world` or a complex data type like `{hello: 'world'}`.

 ```javascript
 const { Message } = require('redis-smq');